PointCloudLibrary/pcl/doc/advanced/content/pcl2.rst

    * cloud["xyz"] => gets all 3D x,y,z data
    * cloud["normals"] => gets all surface normal data
    * etc
+ * Capability to construct point cloud types containing the necessary channels *at runtime*.
+This will be particularly useful for run-time configuration of input sensors and for reading point clouds from files, which may contain a variety of point cloud layouts not known until the file is opened.
  * Complete traits system to identify what data/channels a cloud stores at runtime, facilitating decision making in software that uses PCL. (e.g. generic component wrappers.)